Our Commitment to Privacy

 Identifying Information: Also known as personally identifiable information, is information that, when used alone or with other relevant data, can identify an individual.

-Participants: any individual who voluntarily engages with COVID Grief Network services.
-This term generally refers to Volunteers and Supportees.
+Participants: Any individual who voluntarily engages with COVID Grief Network services.
+This term generally refers to Volunteers and Supportees, as well as individuals who participate in events hosted or co-hosted by COVID Grief Network.

 Supportee: any individual who completes and submits a Request-for-Support Form.